-The financial highlights table is intended to help you understand each Portfolio's financial performance for the past five years or since inception, if less than five years.
+The financial highlights table is intended to help you understand each Portfolio's financial performance (other than International Carbon Transition Equity Portfolio) for the past five years or since inception, if less than five years.
 Certain information reflects financial results for a single share of a Class.
 The total returns in the table represent the rate that an investor would have earned or lost on an investment in a Class or Portfolio (assuming reinvestment of all dividends and distributions).
 This information has been derived from the Fund's financial statements, which have been audited by KPMG LLP, an independent registered public accounting firm, whose report, along with the Fund's financial statements, is included in the annual report, which is incorporated by reference in this Prospectus and the SAI.
+No financial highlights are presented for the International Carbon Transition Equity Portfolio because the Portfolio had not commenced operations as of the fiscal year ended October 31, 2022.
 Information on how to obtain the semi-annual and audited annual reports for the Fund is found on the back cover of this Prospectus.
-Because Institutional Class shares of the Chinese Equity Portfolio had not commenced operations during the periods shown, financial highlights for that Portfolio are not yet available.